Phantom eye syndrome: Pathogenesis

+Causes

+Triggers of Phantom Eye Syndrome encompass a range of factors that can initiate or intensify phantom sensations and pain following eye removal.
+These triggers commonly include fatigue, stress, and fluctuations in lighting conditions.
+Some cases suggest a correlation between the duration of pain prior to eye removal and the presence of preoperative conditions, such as headache or eye pain, with the likelihood of experiencing subsequent phantom sensations.

 Phantom pain and non-painful phantom sensations

+Phantom sensations in Phantom Eye Syndrome (PES) encompass various tactile perceptions such as paresthesia, dysesthesia, and hyperpathia, excluding pain.
+These sensations can manifest in different forms, including kinetic, kinesthetic, or exteroceptive perceptions, and are commonly experienced by almost all PES patients.
+Some cases have highlighted the prevalence of Phantom Eye Pain (PEP) in PES, with rates as high as 47% reported.
+PEP includes pain felt around the amputated eye (periocular pain), contributing to a higher prevalence compared to studies defining PEP solely as pain in the amputated eye.
+Frequency and characteristics of PEP vary, with paroxysmal episodes lasting for a few seconds or minutes being common, and weather conditions such as cold and humid weather serving as major triggering factors.
+Furthermore, approximately 38% of PES patients may experience neuropathic pain, indicating a need for targeted medication approaches.

 Phantom pain and non-painful phantom sensations result from changes in the central nervous system due to denervation of a body part.
 Phantom eye pain is considerably less common than phantom limb pain.
 The prevalence of phantom pain after limb amputation ranged from 50% to 78%.
 The prevalence of phantom eye pain, in contrast, is about 30%.

 Post-amputation changes in the cortical representation of body parts adjacent to the amputated limb are believed to contribute to the development of phantom pain and non-painful phantom sensations.
 One reason for the smaller number of patients with phantom eye pain compared with those with phantom limb pain may be the smaller cortical somatosensory representation of the eye compared with the limbs.

 In limb amputees, some, but not all, studies have found a correlation between preoperative pain in the affected limb and postoperative phantom pain.
 There is a significant association between painful and non-painful phantom experiences, preoperative pain in the symptomatic eye and headache.
 Based on the present data, it is difficult to determine if headaches or preoperative eye pain play a causal role in the development of phantom phenomena or if headache, preoperative eye pain, and postoperative phantom eye experiences are only epiphenomena of an underlying factor.
 However, a study in humans demonstrated that experimental pain leads to a rapid reorganization of the somatosensory cortex.
 This study suggests that preoperative and postoperative pain may be an important co-factor for somatosensory reorganization and the development of phantom experiences.